ken-matsui/psync/README.md

 brewp sync
 ```

-For better startup time for your shell, keep just specifying packages in your `.zshrc` or etc.
+For better shell startup time, try to keep just specifying packages in your `.zshrc`.
-When you check whether you have un-synced packages, just run `brew sync` after your shell started.
+After your shell started, just run `brew sync` when you check whether you have un-synced packages.

 A full example is placed [here](https://github.com/ken-matsui/dotfiles/blob/main/.config/zsh/software_config/brewp.zsh).